History

 1999

-The house & lot beside the church was purchased.
+The house and lot beside the church was purchased.

 The house was repaired and became the rectory.